Vince Williams (American football): Professional career

+Pre-draft

 Coming out of Florida State, Williams was projected by analysts to be a sixth or seventh round selection.
 He was rated as the ninth best inside linebacker in the 2013 NFL Draft.
 He was not invited to the NFL Scouting Combine but was able to participate in Florida State's annual Pro Day on March 19, 2013.

 2013

-The Pittsburgh Steelers selected Williams in the sixth round (206th overall) of the 2013 NFL Draft.
+The Pittsburgh Steelers selected Williams in the sixth round (206th overall) of the 2013 NFL draft.
 Williams was the 22nd linebacker drafted in 2013.

 On May 20, 2013, the Pittsburgh Steelers signed him to a four-year, $2.23 million contract that includes a signing bonus of $78,680.

 After the release of Stevenson Sylvester, Williams was moved up the depth chart as primary backup at left inside linebacker to Larry Foote.
 Foote suffered a torn bicep in Week 1 against the Titans, and the Steelers went through multiple starters until Williams started 10 of the last 11 games.

 He made his professional regular-season debut in the Steelers' season opener against the Tennessee Titans and played only on special teams.
 The following game, he made a season-high seven combined tackles in the Steelers' 10–20 loss to the Cincinnati Bengals.
 On September 29, 2013, Williams earned his first career start during a 34–27 loss to the Minnesota Vikings and finished with five solo tackles.
 On December 15, 2013, he made a season-high six solo tackles during a 30–20 win over the Bengals.
 Williams finished his rookie season with a total of 53 combined tackles and 40 solo tackles in 15 games and 11 starts.